 A full life to this date has been mine to enjoy.
 I can only hope that it continues.

-Professionally I work in higher education and have for nearly 20 years.
+Professionally I work in higher education and have for over 20 years.
 Although technically a professional I have many years of instruction, both one-on-one and classroom (face-to-face and online) as well.

 Before working in higher education, I was in small and then regional business for a number of years, and even before that I was ordained into the clergy.
 I still hold a license to preach in the state of New York and consider myself to be interfaith in my approach, with hints of Unitarianism, hints of high Church Anglicanism, and of course, hints of neo- Paganism.
 I believe that faith is deeply personal, and I do not believe that any man based on any doctrine has any right to judge any other person's faith or lack thereof, unless there is harm caused.
 I truly believe in freedom of religion.